-The limitations from ground temperature and permafrost extent layers are also inherited by active layer thickness datasets, which is not featured in the GlobPermafrost permafrost extent product.
 The active layer thickness is strongly dependent on the employed ground stratigraphy.
 As ground stratigraphies are known to vary on short distances, the performance of the active layer thickness product strongly varies in space, being less accurate especially where ground stratigraphies are incorrect.
+This can lead to deviations of several meters in extreme cases.